CiscoSecurity/tr-05-serverless-relay/README.md

 # Relay Template

-Generic Relay template not bound to any real third-party Threat Intelligence service provider.
+Generic Relay template not bound to any real third-party Cyber Threat Intelligence service provider.

 **NOTE.** The template aims to show the general structure for future implementations.
 It also provides a couple of utility functions that might be